bufbuild/protobuf-es/docs/writing_plugins.md

 ### Parsing plugin options

-The plugin framework recognizes a set of pre-defined key/value pairs that can be passed to all plugins when executed (i.e. `target`, `keep_empty_files`, etc.), but if your plugin needs to be passed additional parameters, you can specify a `parseOption` function as part of your plugin initialization.
+The plugin framework recognizes a set of pre-defined key/value pairs that can be passed to all plugins when executed (i.e. `target`, `import_extension`, etc.), but if your plugin needs to be passed additional parameters, you can specify a `parseOption` function as part of your plugin initialization.

 ```ts
 parseOption(key: string, value: string | undefined): void;